medusajs/examples/sanity-integration/README.md

 SANITY_PROJECT_ID= # The ID of the Sanity project.
 ```

 3\.
+If necessary, change the PostgreSQL username, password, and host in the `DATABASE_URL` environment variable.

+4\.
 Install dependencies:

 ```bash
 yarn # or npm install
 ```

-4\.
+5\.
 Setup and seed the database:

 ```bash
 npx medusa db:setup
 yarn seed # or npm run seed
 ```

-5\.
+6\.
 Start the Medusa application:

 ```bash
 yarn dev # or npm run dev